-In this page i am going to explain how to run FFMPEG on your computer to copy a stream from to another streaming server.
-FFMPEG is an open source program for converting media formats, it happens to support http streaming as well, its a command line program, it doesn’t have a graphical interface.
+In this page i am going to explain how to run FFMPEG on your computer to copy a stream from one stream to another streaming server.
+FFMPEG is an open source program for converting media formats, handily for us it happens to support http streaming as well, its a command line program, it doesn’t have a graphical interface.

 You will need: